Frequently asked questions

 Can we pay half now and half later?

-We used to allow our guests to pay a deposit and then a second payment nearer the date of the trip.
-However chasing up second payments became time consuming and tiresome with some awkward situations where people hadn’t paid the 2nd payment by the time of the trip.
+We used to offer our guests the option of paying a deposit at the time of booking, and then a second payment nearer the date of the trip.
+However chasing up second payments became time consuming and tiresome, with some awkward situations where people hadn’t made the second payment by the time of the trip.
 This led to having to take guests to the bank before going to the fishing venue, and then ensuing problems with the bank etc.

 It’s not the start to the day that anyone wants.

 Nowadays it’s an all or nothing approach.
 The only way to book a date is to pay 100% in advance.
-If this makes you nervous check our TripAdvisor reviews, if we had ever stood anyone up it would show in our reviews.
-Currently 75 (5 star) reviews and counting…
+If this makes you nervous check our TripAdvisor reviews – if we had ever stood anyone up it would show in our reviews.
+Currently 83 5-star reviews (as of January 2020) and counting…

 How do permits in Scotland work?